feathersui/feathersui-starling/documentation/help/markdown/coding-conventions.md

 -   Names should be descriptive and clear.
 Extreme brevity is not a goal.

--   When an API is similar to one in Apache Flex or in Adobe's ActionScript 3.0 components for Flash Professional, the same name or a similar one is recommended for use in Feathers.
+-   When an API is similar to one in Apache Flex or in Adobe's ActionScript 3.0 components in Animate CC, the same name or a similar one is recommended for use in Feathers.

 -   Names should not be abbreviated, in most cases.
 Commonly recognized acronyms are generally acceptable.
 Acronyms should have every letter capitalized.